|Back to Main Print This Page Email to a Friend|

-Temperature Method.
-To determine the most likely time of ovulation and therefore the time of fertility, a woman is instructed to take her body temperature, called her basal body temperature.
-This is the body's temperature as it rises and falls in accord with hormonal fluctuations.
+Temperature Method: To determine the most likely time of ovulation and therefore the time of fertility, a woman takes her basal body temperature.
+This is the body's temperature as it rises and falls in accord with hormonal fluctuations:

 - Each morning before rising, take your temperature with a special basal body thermometer and mark the result on a graph-paper chart.

 - Note the days of menstruation and sexual activity.

 - The "fertile window" is 6 days long.
 It starts 5 days before ovulation and ends the day of ovulation.

 - The chances for fertility are considered highest between days 10 to 17 in the menstrual cycle (with day 1 being the first day of the period and ovulation occurring about 2 weeks later).
 However, not all women are fertile within that period of time.
 Women who have a longer or shorter menstrual cycle may have different time periods of fertility.